kubernetes/community/contributors/devel/api_changes.md

 ### Edit defaults.go

-If your change includes new fields for which you will need default values, you need to add cases to `pkg/api/<version>/defaults.go`.
-Of course, since you have added code, you have to add a test: `pkg/api/<version>/defaults_test.go`.
+If your change includes new fields for which you will need default values, you need to add cases to `pkg/apis/<group>/<version>/defaults.go` (the core v1 API is special, its defaults.go is at `pkg/api/v1/defaults.go`.
+For simplicity, we will not mention this special case in the rest of the article).
+Of course, since you have added code, you have to add a test:
+`pkg/apis/<group>/<version>/defaults_test.go`.

 Do use pointers to scalars when you need to distinguish between an unset value and an automatic zero value.
 For example,